renspringlea/ryba.ren/books.md

 > Did not finish.
 Struggled to get into this one.
 I picked this due to the narrator being Kirby Heybourne.

 ## Queer fiction
+- Stay Gold
+> Verdict: B, maybe B-.
+Good characters.
+The representation of transitioning is very good.
+The height and voice anxiety.
+Lots of casual microaggressions and fear (not to mention the medical gatekeeping) and the occasional slur, all of which *really* resonates.
+Some violence at the end.
+The relationship with his sister Rocky is really endearing.
+"No-one knows I'm trans.
+No-one knows I'm alive, really.
+I couldn't be happier."
+"Love Actually-shaming" hahahaha.
+I must say, I was a bit disappointed by Georgia's response to Pony coming out.
+Georgia has lots of naivete and privilege that gets really on my nerves.
+Same issue with Max honestly (he should have known better).
+I can understand why the book got some poor reviews.
+But I think given that the author is writing an own-voice story, there is a bit more leeway for this sort of thing - it certainly is realistic.
+- The Seven Husbands of Evelyn Hugo (Taylor Jenkins Reid)
+> Stopped reading at about 20%, entirely because the themes don't resonate with me.
+However excellent writing, especially the soliloquies.
+The teenage bits are heartbreaking.
 - Ophelia After All (Racquel Marie)
 > Did not finish.
 Struggled to get into this one.
 Botany!
 - A Day of Fallen Night (Samantha Shannon)